 ArgTypes can also contain arbitrary annotations which can be overridden by the user.
 Since

-This replaces the input with a color picker for a more intuitive developer experience.
+This replaces the input with a radio group for a more intuitive experience.

 Up until now, we only used auto-generated controls based on the component we're writing stories for.
 If we are writing complex stories we may want to add controls for args that aren’t part of the component.